albertkimdev/blog/src/pages/blog/2018-10-06-web-app-ui-ux-case-studies-1-sign-up-sign-in-section.md

   - case studies
   - educational
 ---

-This article will look at 5 different web apps created by independent founders or better known as “Indie Hackers.”
+This article will look at 4 different web apps that I am a personal fan of.

+[NomadList.com](https://nomadlist.com/), [ProductHunt.com](https://www.producthunt.com/), [IndieHackers.com](https://www.indiehackers.com/), [Carrd.co](https://carrd.co/) are all web apps whose founders are active on Twitter and in the indie hacking community and I will be examining their UI/UX.

-We will be examining the sign up/sign in section of a web app.
+We will be examining the sign up/sign in section of these web apps.
 This section or component of a web app is crucial as it is how a person can become a user of your web app.

 If you are making a digital product that has user specific functionality then nailing the user sign up or registration UI/UX is crucial.